Mustard Powder Recipe

 Instructions

-• Final Touch: Once satisfied with the texture, transfer the freshly ground mustard powder into a bowl.
-Congratulations!
-Your homemade mustard powder is now ready to enhance the flavor of various dishes.
+• When you are satisfied with the texture, transfer it into a bowl and your homemade mustard powder is ready to be used in a variety of dishes.

 Subscribe to My YouTube Channel Mitar Cooking!